 Mystic, a shipbuilding and whaling hub in the 17th to 19th centuries, is Connecticut’s best-known shoreline city.
-Situated on the banks of the Mystic River—the two sides are linked by the state’s most photographed and fascinating bascule bridge—it is home to must-see sights that entertain families and enthrall maritime history buffs.
+Situated on the banks of the Mystic River—the two sides are linked by the state’s most photographed and fascinating upward swing-span bridge—it is home to must-see sights that entertain families and enthrall maritime history buffs.

-Some of the best things to do in Mystic, like grab a slice of pizza, are famous far beyond Connecticut’s borders.
+Some of the best things to do in Mystic, like grabbing a slice of pizza made famous by the movie Mystic Pizza, are famous far beyond Connecticut’s borders.
 Others, like observing the restoration of historic sea vessels, are hidden treats beloved by local residents that are well worth discovering.

-Far more than a refuge for a vast variety of water creatures including New England’s only captive whales, Mystic Aquarium is a research and rescue facility and a multifaceted attraction that captivates all ages.
+Far more than a home for a vast variety of water creatures including New England’s only captive whales, Mystic Aquarium is a research and rescue facility and a multifaceted attraction that captivates all ages.
 Allow a full day to experience all the aquarium has to offer including sea lion shows in the Foxwoods Marine Theater, touch tanks, and a 4-D theater.

 Mystic Seaport Museum, a 17-acre village on the banks of the Mystic River, is Connecticut’s best living history attraction.
 Climb aboard the Charles W. Morgan, the last wooden whaling ship in existence and the crown jewel of Mystic Seaport Museum’s collection of historic vessels.
 You can also see a planetarium show, marvel at extensive collections of maritime art and artifacts, or chat with coopers, shipsmiths, and other village artisans.